-Provide a description for each Client Service listed in the Table above and explain why each cost is necessary to accomplish the Proposed Project.
+2. Provide a description for each Client Service listed in the Table above and explain why each cost is necessary to accomplish the Proposed Project.
 Narrative must also include a calculation to demonstrate how the cost was determined.
-(Maximum allowable characters = 1500) Assistance with unexpected needs such as utility, housing, and transportation expenses allows veterans to focus on recovery and reintegration into society.
+(Maximum allowable characters = 1500)

+Assistance with unexpected needs such as utility, housing, and transportation expenses allows veterans to focus on recovery and reintegration into society.
 Based on prior years, estimated to be approximately \$3,715 per veteran for 15 veterans.

-Abstinence monitoring helps prevent substance abuse. \$12.63 / day for 120 days x 31 clients.
+Abstinence monitoring (hair/nail follicle testing, urinalysis, oral fluid testing, breathalyzer, SCRAM device, drug patch, interlock device, or any other measure deemed appropriate by the supervision department or treatment team) helps prevent substance abuse. \$12.63/day for 120 days x 31 clients.

 Counseling/treatment provides guidance and support from experienced therapists to address underlying issues and develop coping strategies.
-Historical average cost \$1,000 per participant for 28 veterans.
+Average cost \$992.03 per participant for 29 veterans.

-Court sessions in Rockwall are held in an auxiliary courtroom and a bailiff is not provided (\$75 / half day x 12 months).
-On occasion court reporters in Fannin, Grayson, Kaufman, and Rockwall counties need to be hired to transcribe each participant's plea (\$200 / half day x 10).
+Court sessions in Rockwall are held in an auxiliary courtroom and a bailiff is not provided (\$75/half day x 12 months).
+On occasion court reporters in Fannin, Grayson, Kaufman, and Rockwall counties need to be hired to transcribe each participant's plea (\$200/half day x 10).